stormpath/stormpath.github.io/source/java/quickstart/index.markdown

 In addition to user registration and login, Stormpath can do a lot more!

 - Create and manage user groups.
-- Partition multi-tenant account data.
+- Partition multi-tenant SaaS account data.
 - Simplify social login with providers like Google and Facebook.
 - Manage developer API keys and access tokens.
 - Verify new users via email.